A Next Basket Recommendation Reality Check: Performance w.r.t. Repetition and Exploration

-Even though a clear improvement w.r.t.\ either repeat or explore performance is observed in the previous section, it does not mean that is the reason for the better overall performance, since repeat and explore items account for different ground-truth proportions in different datasets.
-To better understand where the performance gains of the well-performing methods in Table~\ref{tab:conventional} come from, we remove repeat items or explore items in the predicted basket and compare the performance with the original basket, respectively.
+Even though a clear improvement w.r.t.\ either repeat or explore performance can be observed in the previous section, this does not mean that this improvement is the reason for the better overall performance, since repeat and explore items account for different ground truth proportions in different datasets.
+To better understand where the performance gains of the well-performing methods in Table~\ref{tab:conventional} come from, we remove \emph{explore items} and keep \emph{repeat items} in the predicted basket to compute the contribution of repetition, similarly, we remove \emph{repeat items} and keep \emph{explore items} to compute the performance, which can be regarded as the contribution of exploration.

 Experimental results on three datasets are shown in Figure~\ref{fig:performance_contribute}.
 We consider G-TopFreq, P-TopFreq, and GP-TopFreq as simple baselines to compare with.

-From Figure~\ref{fig:performance_contribute}, we conclude that Dream and Beacon perform better than G-TopFreq on the TaFeng dataset, as the main performance gain is from improvements in exploration prediction.
-As a consequence, in the Dunnhumby and Instcart datasets, Dream, Beacon, and G-TopFreq achieve similar performance, and the repeat prediction contributes the most to the performance, even when their recommended items are heavily skewed towards the explore items.
-Also, we observe that CLEA outperforms other explore-biased methods due to the improvements in the repetition performance without sacrificing the exploration performance.
+From Figure~\ref{fig:performance_contribute}, we conclude that Dream and Beacon perform better than G-TopFreq on the TaFeng dataset, as the main performance gain is from improvements in the exploration prediction.
+As a consequence, in the Dunnhumby and Instacart datasets, Dream, Beacon, and G-TopFreq achieve similar performance, and the repeat prediction contributes the most to the overall performance, even when their recommended items are heavily skewed towards explore items.
+Also, we observe that CLEA outperforms other explore-biased methods due to its improvements in the repetition performance without sacrificing the exploration performance.

 At the same time, it is clear that TIFUKNN, UP-CF@r, Sets2Sets, and DNNTSP outperform explore-biased methods because of the improvements in the repetition performance, even at the detriment of exploration.
-The repeat items form up the majority of their correct recommendation.
-Specifically, the repeat recommendation contributes to over 97\% of their overall performance in Dunnhumby and Instacart dataset.
+The repeat items make up the majority of their correct recommendations.
+Specifically, repeat recommendations contribute to over 97\% of their overall performance on the Dunnhumby and Instacart datasets.